7 Most Common Cryptocurrency Frauds

 6. Cryptocurrency mining scams

 Not all mining schemes are scams, but these are known to be bad investments.
 Some have even been used as fronts for Ponzi schemes.
-The experts warn you that cloud mining and rent-a-miner schemes should be avoided.
+Experts caution against cloud mining and rent-a-miner schemes, as they often promise unrealistic returns and may be fronts for theft.
+These operations frequently misrepresent their mining capabilities or don’t actually own any mining hardware.
 Rather invest directly in a cryptocurrency.

 7. Fake initial coin offerings (ICOs)